-Citation: Section 1115(a)(32), (u) Effective Date: December 1, 1997 of New York State Reliability: Level 4A
+Citation: Section 1115(a)(32), (u) Effective Date: December 1, 1997

 Description: Exempt from tax are buses and parts, equipment, and lubricants used in operating the bus, provided the vehicle weighs at least 26,000 pounds and measures 40 feet and is used to transport persons for hire.
 Related services performed on these vehicles are also exempt.